websockets/ws/README.md

 ws.on('connected', function() {
     ws.send('something');
 });
-ws.on('message', function(message, flags) {
+ws.on('data', function(data, flags) {
-    // flags.binary will be set if a binary message is received
+    // flags.binary will be set if a binary data is received
-    // flags.masked will be set if the message was masked });
+    // flags.masked will be set if the data was masked });
 ```